zoka/ringMon/README.md

 # ringMon

-Ring middleware that injects single monitoring page into any Clojure web application based on Ring or web frameworks such as Noir or Compojure.
+Ring middleware that injects single monitoring page into any Clojure web application based on Ring or on higher level web frameworks such as Noir or Compojure.
 It is also easily added as a dev dependency to non-web Clojure apps as well.
 Actually, it can be incorporated into any JVM (non-Clojure) application with bit more work - planned for later.